timgluz/clj-mml/README.md

 # clj-mml

-It will be a ClojureCLR library for MyMediaLite, simple and fast recommender system .
+It will be a ClojureCLR library for MyMediaLite, simple and fast recommender system.
 Visit their homepage: http://www.ismll.uni-hildesheim.de/mymedialite/index.html .